AdobeDocs/journeys.en/help/using/building-journeys/segment-qualification-events.md

 This type of event can be positioned as the first step or later in the journey.

-If the segment is streamed with the High Frequency Audiences option of Adobe Experience Platform, entrance and exits are listened to in real time.
-If the segment is not streamed, entrances and exits are taken into account at segment calculation time.
+>[!IMPORTANT]
+>
+>Keep in mind that Adobe Experience Platform segments are calculated either once a day (**batch** segments) or in real-time (**streamed** segments, using the High Frequency Audiences option of Adobe Experience Platform).
+>
+>If the selected segment is streamed, the individuals belonging to this segment will potentially enter the journey in real-time.
+If the segment is batch, people newly qualified for this segment will potentially enter the journey when the segment calculation is executed on the Adobe Experience Platform.

 1. Unfold the **[!UICONTROL Events]** category and drop a **[!UICONTROL Segment qualification]** activity into your canvas.